fpereiro/proof/notes.md

 **Requirements for each conversion type:**

 - Type 3 conversion requires deriving somehow a list of all combinations of arguments passed to each m-function.
-- Type 2 conversion requires us to know what character should be printed when no character should be printed on the abbreviated form; this is highly nontrivial.
+- Type 2 conversion requires us to know what character should be printed when no character should be printed on the abbreviated form.
 - Type 1 conversion only requires us to know the entire list of symbols that the machine will produce.

+How to systematically perform type 2 conversion and perhaps type 1 conversion?
+Both seem to ask of us the same thing: for all the times where this m-configuration is called, what will the scanned symbol be?
+To answer this exactly, we would need to reproduce the machine or at least come up with a proof that narrows down the possibilities of what characters a given m-configuration will see.
+Another approach which would create perhaps unnecessary branches, but would still be correct, is to create as many branches as there are symbols, both for type 2 and type 1 conversion.
+In the case where no symbol is printed, then the symbol to be reprinted is that which has been scanned.

+So, if it is possible to perform a brute force conversion of type 1 & 2, as long as we know all the symbols that will be printed, we only have left the question of type 3 conversion.
+Can this be done in brute force?
+At the very list, we'd need to track which functions call each other and create a graph of dependencies.
+Perhaps by creating this graph, we can then create an exhaustive, yet finite, list of replacements, without having to make a reduction proof of how exactly will the machine behave.

+This analysis of the machine is perhaps related to computability itself, because in essence it consists in proving that a machine will behave on a certain way without going through all of the execution steps (which are infinite).
+In other words, it is the finding of repeatable patterns in an infinite sequence.

 **Putting machines in strict configurations:**